 He graduated from the Naval Academy with honors in Annapolis, Maryland, in 1946.
 He studied nuclear physics while there, and later served in the Navy’s nuclear submarine program.
 Soon after graduating, he married Rosalynn Smith.
-They had three sons and a daughter together: John William “Jack”, James Earl III “Chip”, Donnel Jeffrey “Jeff”, and Amy Lynn.
-He was active within the community, including as a civic leader, school-board member, and a deacon at his church.
+They had three sons and a daughter together: John William “Jack,” James Earl III “Chip,” Donnel Jeffrey “Jeff,” and Amy Lynn.
+He was active within the community, including as a civic leader, a school-board member, and a deacon at his church.

 He continued his service as a naval officer for seven years.
-When his father passed away in 1953, James moved his family back to Plains and took over his father’s peanut farming business, causing him to leave the military.
-This allowed him to seek a political career.
+When his father passed away in 1953, James moved his family back to Plains and took over his father’s peanut farming business, causing him to leave the military, which allowed him to seek a political career.

-In December 1974, Carter decided to run for the Democratic presidential candidate, despite the fact that he was not well-known.
-He campaigned vigorously for the next two years, gaining great momentum and was nominated on the first ballot at the Democratic Convention.
+In December 1974, Carter decided to run for the Democratic presidential candidate, even though he was not well-known.
+He campaigned vigorously for the next two years, gaining significant momentum and nominated on the first ballot at the Democratic Convention.
 His running mate was Senator Walter F. Mondale.

-His campaign promised to restore to the presidency "all that is good and decent and honest and truthful and fair and competent..."
-This was only three years after Richard Nixon had resigned due to Watergate leaving Gerald R. Ford as President.
+His campaign promised to restore to the presidency "all that is good and decent and honest and truthful and fair and competent...," which was only three years after Richard Nixon had resigned due to Watergate leaving Gerald R. Ford as President.
 After three debates against Ford, Carter won by a narrow victory with 297 electoral votes, while Ford only had 241.
-It is believed that Americans appreciated his down-to-earth style.
+Some believe that Americans appreciated his down-to-earth style.

 2002 Nobel Peace Prize